bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## How it works

-The algorithm reads the image's quantization tables (usually 2), each of which is a list of 64 quantization values.
+The algorithm reads the image's quantization tables (usually 2), each of which is a list of 64 quantization coefficients.
 It first adds up all of these numbers, resulting in variable `qsum`.
-It then calculates `qvalue`, which is the sum of the quantization values at 2 specific positions in each table (these are then summed for all quantization tables).
+It then calculates `qvalue`, which is the sum of the quantization coefficients at 2 specific positions in each table (these are then summed for all quantization tables).
 The main "meat and potatoes" of the heuristic is this loop at the very end of the function:

 ```python
 for i in range(100):